dibyendumajumdar/Suravi/README.md

 ## Instructions

 The distro is still under development and is not ready for use yet.
 However, as support gets added for the libraries above, interim alpha-releases will be made available.

+## Lua Version and Build Info

+The version of Lua included in this distro is 5.3.
+The following changes were made to stock Lua:

+- The LuaJIT bit library is included
+- The `LUA_COMPAT_FLOATSTRING` flag is enabled
+- The Lua 5.1 and 5.2 compatibility flags are enabled

+## Ravi Version and Build Info

+The plan is to have LLVM enabled in the Ravi build.